EMVA1288/emva1288/README.md

 Description
 ===========
-If you are in a rush. there is one utility class that allows to do the full process in a very simple way
+If you are in a rush there is one utility class that allows to do the full process in a very simple way
 ```
 from emva1288 import Emva1288